[Exclusive] Blasphemy and jihad: Macron launches EU debate

 But if Macron's version of defending "laïcité" [secularism] gains traction in European politics, it could alienate Muslims of any creed.

-"Many young Muslims consider blasphemy against the Prophet as a way [for people] to express sheer islamophobia and hatred for Muslims in general," Roy said.
+"Many young Muslims consider blasphemy against the Prophet as a way [for people] to express sheer Islamophobia and hatred for Muslims in general," Roy said.

 And in any case, France's EU memo on the "new type of threat" posed by "isolated actors" got its facts wrong, according to Jessica White, an expert on terrorism at Rusi, a London-based think-tank.